As published in The Denver Urban Spectrum: June 2006

 Conversely, Obasanjo’s been to Washington D.C. many times, most recently in March 2006.
 Before his arrival, reports surfaced that former Liberian president Charles Taylor, indicted for war crimes, was on the loose.
 Many wondered why Taylor was still under protection by Nigeria.
 He was later caught by security officials and handed over to the Sierra-Leone War Crimes Tribunal where he stood trial.
 Handing over Charles Taylor, the former leader of an Africa Nation, for trial, earned him many friends in D.C.

 According to Chido Nwangwu, a Nigerian journalist based in Houston who writes for USAafricaonline.com, Obasanjo, because of his record number of foreign trips, has become the most frequent-flyer president of Nigeria ever.
-Nwangwu credits Obasanjo with progress made in technological development of the oil and gas sector, and for investments made in Nigeria by many Houston-based firms.
+Nwangwu credits Obasanjo with the progress made in the technological development of the oil and gas sector, and for investments made in Nigeria by many Houston-based firms.

-Obasanjo has been chair of the Africa Union, and is now taking a leading role, working alongside the United States to bring peace to the Darfur region of Sudan.
+Obasanjo has been chair of the Africa Union and is now taking a leading role, working alongside the United States to bring peace to the Darfur region of Sudan.
 Nigeria was the first to volunteer peacekeeping troops for Darfur.
 And Obasanjo was the first to condemn the military take-over in Togo in 2005 after the late president Gnassingbe Eyadema’s son, Faure Gnassingbe, violated the country’s constitution and assumed power with the support of the army.
 Faura was pressured to organize elections and was subsequently elected president.

 Nigeria and its president are at a delicate time.
 Tensions are said to be high in anticipation of next year’s presidential elections.
-While the issues of immigration, abortion and race are dividing America, it is talk of a possible third term by Obasanjo that is splitting Nigeria into various political camps.
+While the issues of immigration, abortion, and race are dividing America, it is talk of a possible third term by Obasanjo that is splitting Nigeria into various political camps.
 The country’s constitution allows for only two terms of office for the president.

 If Obasanjo respects the rule of law, he will set a new precedent of higher standards for other Africa leaders.
 He is known to be at odds with his vice president, Atiku Abubakar, a Muslim and northerner over this third term controversy.
 Abubakar, whose Potomac, Maryland home was raided by the FBI last year, is openly planning his own run for President in 2007.